 Functional electives are courses that vary depending on the interests and needs of the cohort.
 Students are provided a list of approximately five courses and, as a group, they select the three courses of greatest interest.
 Recent functional electives include Mergers & Acquisitions, Leadership & MIS, and Negotiations.

 Immersion electives are workshop-style courses that split the cohort into groups of six to 15 students.
 Students select the electives from a list of 10 to 12 options and meet with the faculty member to provide input on the course.
 Recent immersion electives include Adoption & Implementation Paradox; Advanced Finance; Applied Consulting; Brand Management; Compensation & Incentive Systems; Crisis Management & Public Relations; Game Theory; International Challenges; Presentation and Speaking Skills; Six Sigma; Social Media; and Supply Chain Management.

 The Active Learning Projects provide opportunities for students to combine prior knowledge and experience with classroom learning and apply it in an active business setting.
 An ALP client is provided to the student teams and the project focuses on helping a firm diagnose and resolve a critical business problem.
 The teams are guided by a faculty member to provide the most beneficial hands-on experience possible.

-Click on the module links at top left for more details on courses and information about our faculty.
+Click on the module links in the dropdown menu at top right for more details on courses and information about our faculty.
 Please note course offerings and faculty are subject to change.

 See below for a typical schedule for a one-week EMBA residency: